rudymatela/conjure/README.md

 	duplicates (x:xs)  =  if elem x xs && not (elem x (duplicates xs)) then x:duplicates xs else duplicates xs (in 1.5s)

-The above is a correct implementation.

 In this case,
 specifying the function with specific argument-result bindings is perhaps not the best approach.
+It took us four refinements of the partial definition to get a result.

 Specifying test properties perhaps better describes what we want.
 Again, we would like `duplicates` to return all duplicate elements without repetitions.
-Let's encode this in a function using [LeanCheck]:
+Let's encode this in a function using [`holds`] from [LeanCheck]:

 	import Test.LeanCheck (holds)